MPP Application

 A completed application includes:

-The personal statement should explain the applicant’s commitment to a career in public service, showcase strengths, and provide an overview of background, goals, and academic and professional aspirations, and how a SPIA graduate degree can help you accomplish them.
+The statement of purpose should explain the applicant’s commitment to a career in public service, showcase strengths, and provide an overview of background, goals, and academic and professional aspirations, and how a SPIA graduate degree can help you accomplish them.
 This should be two to four pages, double spaced.
 Applicants wishing to address any weaknesses in the application should include a separate, succinct, fact-based addendum.

 We want to get to know you on a more personal and individual basis.
 To do so, applicants must respond to this prompt: “We all come from somewhere and it shapes us — both in who we become and what we value.
 Tell us your story and what has shaped you.”
 One page, double spaced.